Welcome to Nature Walks with Carol, where every step off the beaten path becomes a chance to notice the extraordinary.

 Let’s combine two simple joys: a peaceful nature walk and the art of capturing what we see.

-You don’t need to be an expert to take beautiful wildlife and nature photos—I’ve got plenty of tips to help you get started.
+You don’t need to be an expert to take beautiful wildlife and nature photos—I’ve got plenty of tips to help you get started with wildlife photography.

-But don’t dismiss low light conditions either; they can create moody and atmospheric shots that are just as striking.
+But don’t dismiss other low light conditions; they can craft moody and atmospheric shots that strike just as powerfully.

 Every season brings its own treasures to photograph: